This website uses cookies to ensure you get the best experience on our website. Learn more

 Birdwatching

-Birding is outstanding here ranging from Okavango species to the drier mopane woodland species.
-The Savute Channel has a high concentration of eagles and raptors and this area is internationally recognised as an Important Bird Area.
+For birdwatchers in Botswana, Savuti Camp can be outstanding, ranging from Okavango species to those of the drier mopane woodland.
+The Savuti Channel has a high concentration of raptors and is internationally recognised as an Important Bird Area.

 See ideas for Birdwatching in Botswana